openstack/charm-guide/doc/source/admin/instance-ha.rst

 If the cloud is TLS-enabled via Vault then a relation is needed between the masakari and vault applications.
 Uncomment the relation in the overlay bundle to achieve this.
-See :doc:`cdg:app-certificate-management` in the Deploy Guide for background information.
+See the :doc:`security/tls` page for background information.

 .. important::